chbergmann/CurvedShapesWorkbench/README.md

 - CutDepth: 	The depth of the cut in percent
 - ShiftLength:	Shift the tools by ShiftLength, then cut.
 If ShiftLength is not zero, it overrides CutDepth and uses another algorithm.

+#### Troubleshooting
+If the notches are cut at the wrong place, edit the parameter CutDirection manually.
+Avoid the vaule 0,0,0 since this will autocompute new values.

 ### ![alt text](./Resources/icons/LasercutterTechdrawExport.svg) Lasercutter Techdraw Export